lfdelzam/ASV_dada2_chunck/README.md

 ## Optional

-If you want to combine dada2 taxonomy genus output with Blastn specie affiliation.
+If you want to combine dada2 taxonomy (up to genus level) with Blastn specie affiliation, and/or if you want to create an ASV count-taxonomy table grouped by taxonomy affiliation.

       python one_table.py [options]
    use -h flag to display all the options